Violence against Christians in India: Economic factors

-According to Sushil Aaron, Christian societies in India are doing better in indicators of human development such as literacy, education, prenatal treatment, perinatal deaths, and this can be due to the activities of foreign and local missionaries in establishing medical and educational institutions.
+According to Sushil Aaron, Christian societies in India are doing better on indicators of human development such as literacy, education, prenatal treatment, perinatal deaths, and this can be due to the activities of foreign and local missionaries in establishing medical and educational institutions.
 Therefore, schools, including those where the major percentage of students are non-Christian, are frequently attacked in anti-Christian riots, and so was the case in 1998 attacks on Christians in Dangs district.
-In the 2007 Christmas violence in Kandhamal, the Hindu Dalits and Christians were the most targeted.
-Some members of the Kandha tribal community engaged in the riots as the two groups had grown over time in opposition to each other, with the Adivasi Kandhas traditionally believing themselves dominant to Christians and Dalits.
+In the 2007 Christmas violence in Kandhamal, the Dalit Panas Christians were the most targeted.
+Some members of the Kandha tribal community engaged in the riots as the two groups had grown over time in opposition to each other, with the Adivasi Kandhas traditionally believing themselves dominant to the Christian Dalit Panas.
 The strife was further fuelled by the fact that the Pana Christians had become much more educated and affluent in the years before the riots.
 Many Kandhas assumed that the Pana Christians were using their education to control the Kandhas and deprive them of land.
 Similar pressures also prevailed in the Dangs between Christianized tribals and their non-Christian tribal neighbours since the latter seemed to have effectively resisted domination by non-tribal members through the creation of collectives, by better exposure to the outside world and also challenging the power of local village elites.
 In the Kandhamal violence, more affluent Christians were specifically targeted.